warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 _Nonsense signage_

 ![[PXL_20240826_231050043.MP.jpg]]
 _Horchata and melon snow cones!
 Also pictured: our drivers licenses taped to our personal cups.
-It's typical at BRC to do this to make it easier on bartenders about to serve you alcohol_
+It's typical at BRC to do this to make it easier on bartenders serving you alcohol_

 ![[PXL_20240901_005132251.MP.jpg]]
 _Infinite Love's camper mailboxes.
-There's no reception at the burn, so if a visitor drops by your camp while you're out roaming, their best bet to connect with you is leaving a note in your mailbox suggesting a meetup time/place_
+There's no reception in BRC, so if a visitor drops by your camp while you're out roaming, their best bet to connect with you is leaving a note in your mailbox suggesting a meetup time/place_

 ![[PXL_20240831_012620873.MP.jpg]]
 _Taco-o-caT, whose sign indicates they're aware of the palindrome (nice)_